agentreno/jenkins-aws/README.md

 ## TODO

-- Create local environment with docker-compose
+- Get a basic functioning setup on EC2
-- Get a basic functioning setup on Fargate
+- Harden